ciurca/GoingFurtherBlog/content/quotes.md

 > "Nothing changes if nothing changes." **- VA**

 > “**No one can lose either the past or the future** - how **could** anyone be deprived of what he does not possess? ...
 It is only the present moment of which **either** stands to be deprived: and if this is all he has, he cannot **lose** what he does not have.” **- Marcus Aurelius**

+>"Our intuition about what's hard and easy is really flawed as human beings." **- Lex Fridman**

 The list will be continued once I'll find more quotes that are worthy.
 Until then, you can check out my Twitter **@raduciurca**, for more thoughts and ideas.
 We will be **going further**.